gurjot06oct/Cplusplus/09 Array/07 Pointer to Array.md

 - **1D Pointer**: Points to rows or single arrays.
 - **2D Pointer**: Points to the entire 2D array.

-Understanding these distinctions helps in effectively manipulating multi-dimensional arrays using pointers in C++.
-Each type of dimensional pointer provides a unique perspective on array traversal and memory access patterns, contributing to versatile programming techniques in C++.

 ### Passing Arrays as Function Parameters Using Pointers

 #### Function Prototypes: